-- 4.01 Membership in the Association is open to all College (CAAT) retirees and to retirees of any other group that is included in the CAAT Pension Plan. - 4.02 Retirees who wish to join the Association will be required to complete a membership application form.

-- 4.03 Members who pay the annual membership fee as specified in the Association's by-laws are classified as paid-up members. - 4.04 Applications for membership in the Association will be reviewed as specified in the Association's by-laws.
+- 4.01 Membership in the Association is open to all College (CAAT) retirees. - 4.02 Retirees who wish to join the Association will be required to complete a membership application form. - 4.03 Members who have paid the annual membership fee or who have paid the Life membership fee or have been declared a "Honorary Lifetime" member as specified in the Association's By-laws, are classified as paid-up members.
+Honorary Members have no voting rights.
+Paid-up Members and Associate Members have voting rights. - 4.04 Applications for membership in the Association will be reviewed as specified in the Association's By-laws.